Programming

 Developed in response to a perceived sense of loss surrounding the closing of a beloved New York institution, the Barneys Oral Histories were created to preserve memory and meaning.
 These interviews give voice to the people who worked there—buyers, creative directors, advertising executives, and visual merchandizers—whose labor shaped Barneys’ singular identity.
 The Barneys Oral Histories Symposium examines shopping in New York in the 1980s and the production of New York culture through the department store catalogs.
 It also explores the Fashion Calendar and how parties, press, and publicity at Barneys helped construct a cultural ecosystem that extended far beyond retail spaces today.

-“The Thobe as Biblical Fantasy: The Origins of Palestinian Dress Collections in American Fashion Museums” with historian Wafa Ghnaim
+“The Thobe as Biblical Fantasy: The Origins of Palestinian Dress Collections in American Fashion Museums” with art and dress historian Wafa Ghnaim

 Flyer by Anika Sud